open-contracting/software-development-handbook/docs/python/linting.rst

          - run: pip install black
          - run: black --check .

-Unless the project is documentation only, add:
+Unless the project is documentation only (like a handbook or a standard), add:

 -  For an application: